Genez-io/genez-io.github.io/content/posts/getting_started.md

 ---
-title: Getting Started with genez.io
+title: Getting Started with genezio
 date: 2022-01-19
 tags:
   - Tutorials
 author:
   - Radu Dumitrescu
 thumbnail: /images/GettingStarted.png
-preview: This guide will get you up and running with genez.io in less than five minutes
+preview: This guide will get you up and running with genezio in less than five minutes
 ---

 <!-----

 Yay, no errors, warnings, or alerts!

-Conversion time: 0.364 seconds.
+Conversion time: 0.482 seconds.

 Using this Markdown file: